nils-hamel/dalai-suite/README.md

 </p>
 <br />

-In addition to models visualisation, the _dalai-vision_ also implements an assisted geographical regsitration tool mainly used for point-based models registration in a specific coordinate system.
-The tool allows to extrapolate surfaces of the models to allows the determination of precise intersections able to be used a control points during registration process :
+In addition to models visualization, the _dalai-vision_ also implements an assisted geographical registration tool mainly used for point-based models registration in a specific coordinate system.
+The tool allows the user to extrapolate surfaces of the models to allow the determination of precise intersections able to be used a control points during registration process :

 <br />
 <p align="center">